-Holland aviation Helideck obstruction lighting
+Holland Aviation Helideck obstruction lighting.

 Low-intensity obstacle lights, Type A or B, should be used where the object is a less extensive one and its height above the surrounding ground is less than 45 m.

 In some parts of the world, it is only allowed to use a red lamp.
 The white xenon lights are less and less common.

 The old red obstruction lights or beacon lights used incandescent filament bulbs.
 Holland Aviation however uses a high-power LED.
 Which increases the life cycle of the lights.
 This also has a beneficial effect on energy consumption.
 Another advantage of the high-power LED is the longer lifespan of the LED lights.

 White flashing lights are used during the daytime.
 During the nighttime, you see red lights.

 A white medium-intensity flashing obstruction light is used on buildings and structures that are between 61 and 152.4 meters (200-500 feet).
 The building should be painted if the building is taller than 152.4 meters (500 feet).
 When the building is higher than 213.4 meters (700 feet) a white high-intensity flashing obstruction light should be used.
 By night and by day these lights give the best visibility.